denten-papers/xp-routledge/proposal.md

 # Statement of Aims

-The purpose of this volume is to introduce academic readers, along with a broader audience, to the growing field of the digital Humanities (DH), particularly as that field intersects with the research program in the study of literature.
+The purpose of this volume is to introduce academic readers, along with a broader audience, to the growing field of the Digital Humanities (DH), particularly as that field intersects with the research program in the study of literature.
 My approach to writing a volume of this sort aims to achieve two
 goals: *first*, descriptive, giving shape and intellectual history to the